Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 **Challenge 7**

 Create a type that represents a die roll.
-It should take the number of dice and the number of sides.
+It should take the number of dice and the number of sides on each die.

 Below is an example query, and the response that should come back